Table of Contents

-3.03- Intergovernmental Relations
+3.03- Intergovernmental Relations.

-3.05 - Independent Audit
+3.06 - Independent Audit.

-3.06 – Mayor - General Powers
+3.07 – Mayor - General Powers.

-3.07 - Vice Mayor
+3.08 - Vice Mayor.

-3.08 - General Powers and Duties
+3.09 - General Powers and Duties.

-4.01 Composition of Government
+4.01 Composition of Government.

-The government of the city and the exercise of all powers conferred by this charter except as otherwise provided herein, shall be vested in an elective body called the Council, consisting of a Mayor and eight (8) Councilpersons.
+The government of the city and the exercise of all powers conferred by this charter except as otherwise provided herein, shall be vested in an elective body called the City Council, consisting of a Mayor and 8 Councilmembers.
 Whenever the word “Mayor” is used, it shall refer solely to the Mayor.
-Whenever the word “Council” is used it shall refer to the eight (8) Councilpersons.
+Whenever the words “City Council” are used they shall refer to the 8 duly-elected or appointed Councilmembers.
 The government of the City of Milford and the exercise of all powers conferred by this Charter, except as otherwise provided herein shall be vested in a Mayor and a City Council.
-The City Council shall consist of not more than ten (10) members.
-Two of the members of the City Council shall reside in that portion of the City known and described as the First Ward, two in that portion known as the Second Ward, two in that portion known as the Third Ward and two in that portion known as the Fourth Ward.
-The Mayor and Councilpersons shall each serve for a term of 2 years.
+The City Council shall consist of not more than 8 members.
+Two of the members of the City Council shall reside in that portion of the City known and described as the First Ward, 2 in that portion known as the Second Ward, 2 in that portion known as the Third Ward and 2 in that portion known as the Fourth Ward.
+The Mayor and City Councilmembers shall each serve for a term of 2 years.
 81 Del.
 Laws, c.
 136

 4.02 Annual Organizational Meeting.